-A recent call to ban the use of forceps during labour has sparked debate as to whether these instruments are life saving, or tools of injury.
+A recent call to ban the use of forceps during labor has sparked debate as to whether these instruments are life-saving or tools of injury.

 Subsequently, Amy has founded the Australasian Birth Trauma Association support group.
 She wants forceps to be banned in Australia – or at the very least their use to be restricted.

 Why Use Forceps?

 Most women can give birth vaginally without any need for assistance.
 However, there are situations when birth needs to happen very quickly, either for the safety of the mother or the baby.